Skip to main content

 During installation

-• ensure only minor modifications are carried out on-site in a well-ventilation, segregated area with restricted access.
+• ensure only minor modifications are carried out on-site in a well-ventilated, segregated area with restricted access

 • never dry brush